 Knowledge Fights Back

-So, how do small business owners combat The Endowment Effect?
+So, how should small business owners combat The Endowment Effect?

-As a Coach: I talk more openly about The Endowment Effect with owners I’m engaged with.
-Calling out the effect by name, and talking about the influence on owners.
-It has certainly allowed for a less emotional introduction of the topic of value gap.
+As a Broker or Consultant: Talk more openly about The Endowment Effect with owners.
+Call out the effect by name, and talk about the influence on owners.
+Use it for a less emotional introduction to the topic of value gap.

-It’s too late for Dave, but it’s not to late for you to understand the impact The Endowment Effect has on you as a small business owner.
+It's too late for Dave, but it's not too late for you to understand the impact The Endowment Effect has on you as a small business owner.